klevt33/AIProcessor/docs/01-solution-overview.md

 ## Final Output Consolidation

-### Confidence-Based Selection
+### Result Selection Logic

+The system determines the final output through a hierarchical selection process that prioritizes data consistency over mixing fields from different stages:

+1. **Stage Selection**
-The system consolidates results from all stages by:
+   - The system evaluates processing stages sequentially.

-1. **Field-by-Field Comparison**
+   - If a stage's results meet the configured confidence thresholds (after boosting), that stage is selected as the final source.
-   - For each field (manufacturer_name, part_number, unspsc), compare confidence scores across all stages
+   - If no stage meets the thresholds, the system compares the average confidence scores of required fields across all valid stages and selects the highest-scoring **stage**.
-   - Select the value with the highest confidence score
-   - Record which stage provided the final value
+   - **Consistency**: The system prioritizes taking the core product identity (Manufacturer and Part Number) from a single stage to ensure the data represents a coherent product entity.
+It avoids mixing Manufacturer from one stage with a Part Number from another unless specific enrichment rules apply.

 2. **Confidence Boosting**
-   - If RPA-provided value matches AI-extracted value, boost confidence score
+   - If the value extracted by a stage matches a value from a trusted source (such as RPA input or a previous high-confidence stage), the confidence score for that field is boosted.
-   - Indicates agreement between multiple data sources
+   - This boosting mechanism reflects the higher certainty derived from agreement between independent data sources.

+3. **Data Enrichment**
+   - Once a winning stage is selected, the system may enrich it with missing data points from other stages.
+   - **Example**: If the selected stage identified the Manufacturer and Part Number but failed to find a UNSPSC code or UPC, the system can propagate these specific values from another stage if they are available.

-3. **Threshold Evaluation**
+4. **Threshold Evaluation**
-   - Compare final confidence scores against configured thresholds
+   - The final consolidated confidence scores are compared against configured thresholds.
-   - Determine invoice line status:
-     - **RC-AI**: All required fields meet or exceed thresholds
+   - **RC-AI**: All required fields meet or exceed thresholds.
-     - **DS1**: One or more fields below threshold, requires manual review
+   - **DS1**: One or more required fields are below the threshold, requiring manual review.

-4. **Verification Flag**
-   - Set to 'Y' if data is verified (high confidence, exact match)
-   - Set to 'N' if data requires review (low confidence, no exact match, LOT/GENERIC items)
+### Verification Flag Logic

+The `is_verified_flag` indicates a high-certainty match against a trusted master data source.
+This flag is set to 'Y' (True) only when **all** of the following conditions are met:

+1.  **Trusted Data Source**: The product was matched against a verified dataset, specifically **IDEA** or **Trade Service (TRD_SVC)**.
+Matches against the general invoice history (pipeline data) do not qualify for verification.
+2.  **Explicit Match**: Both the Manufacturer Name and Part Number were explicitly identified in the input description and matched to the database record.
+Matches based on Part Number alone (where the manufacturer is inferred implicitly) do not qualify.
+3.  **Uniqueness**: The system found exactly one unique combination of Part Number and Manufacturer Name.
+If multiple potential candidates exist (ambiguity), the flag remains 'N'.

+This rigorous logic ensures that `is_verified_flag = 'Y'` represents a definitive, unambiguous link to a master catalog item.

 ### Output Fields